First voyage of Kerguelen

 The first voyage of Kerguelen was an expedition of the French Navy to the southern Indian Ocean conducted by the fluyts Fortune and Gros Ventre, under Lieutenant Yves-Joseph de Kerguelen-Trémarec.
 The aims of the expedition were to survey recently discovered sea routes between Isle de France (now Mauritius) and India, to seek the postulated Terra Australis Incognita (undiscovered Southern land), and to explore Australia.

-After successfully completing the first part of the mission, Fortune and Gros Ventre sailed South, and discovered the Kerguelen Islands.
-After the two ships got separated in the fog, Fortune aborted her mission and returned to Isle de France, where the news of the discovery led to vastly overenthusiastic descriptions of the new lands.
-Meanwhile, Gros Ventre continued on her mission, reaching Australia and surveying part of its Northern coast before returning to Isle de France.
+After successfully completing the first part of the mission, Fortune and Gros Ventre sailed south, and discovered the Kerguelen Islands.
+After the two ships were separated in the fog, Fortune aborted her mission and returned to Isle de France, where the news of the discovery led to vastly overenthusiastic descriptions of the new lands.
+Meanwhile, Gros Ventre continued on her mission, reaching Australia and surveying part of its northern coast before returning to Isle de France.

 Conception

 In early 1770, Kerguelen had drafted a project to bring Ahutoru back to Tahiti, and take the opportunity to explore the Southern Pacific Ocean, in search of a Terra Australis Incognita.
 His proposal was rejected for financial reasons.
 In September 1770, Kerguelen renewed his proposal, but international tensions caused another rejection.

 In January 1771, Kerguelen made a third attempt, this time channeling his ideas though Terray, Aiguillon and Clugny.
 Kerguelen wanted to pursue the voyages of Bouvet de Lozier, in search of a large continent that he expected to exist between the 45th parallel and the South Pole.

 In April, Kerguelen was given orders to sail to Isle de France with Rochon to survey Grenier's newly proposed maritime route to India.
 He was then to sail South in search of austral territories, follow the new putative coast up to Cape Circoncision, and sail on to France via Río de la Plata.